How does payment in lieu of notice work in the UK?

 Perhaps, like many employers, you have nightmares around compliance.
 Or maybe you’ve suffered too many sleepless nights worrying about the implications of employment law.
-You might even have been tortured by thoughts about how to protect your business in the event that you need to terminate staff.
+You might have even been tortured by thoughts about how to protect your business in the event that you need to terminate staff.

-If that’s the case, then you may have heard of payment in lieu of notice, or its rather catchy acronym, PILON.
-In this post, we’ll break down how PILON works, including when it may be applicable, how it’s calculated, and the legal considerations that SMEs should keep in mind.
-By the end, we hope that you’ll have a better understanding of what PILON is and when it might be appropriate for your business.
+Offboarding processes can be difficult to navigate, especially when you’re considering payment in lieu of notice, or its rather catchy acronym, PILON.
+In this post, we’ll break down how payment in lieu of notice works, including when it may be applicable, how it’s calculated, and the legal considerations that SMEs should keep in mind.
+By the end, we hope that you’ll have a better understanding of what payment in lieu of notice is and when it might be appropriate for your business.

-What is payment in lieu of notice (PILON)?
+What is payment in lieu of notice?

 Is payment in lieu of notice mandatory?